Román Ariznavarreta

 Román Ariznavarreta González (born December 15, 1932) is a Spanish actor and stuntman.

-He appeared in the Spaghetti Western films For a Few Dollars More (1965) and The Good, the Bad and the Ugly (1966), directed by Sergio Leone.
+He appeared in the spaghetti Westerns For a Few Dollars More (1965) and The Good, the Bad and the Ugly (1966), directed by Sergio Leone.
 He was a stuntman with Pablo Garcia in Hurricane (1979), directed by Jan Troell.
 He also appeared in Spanish films such as El Lute: camina o revienta (1987), directed by Vicente Aranda.